uit-no/hpc-doc/general/faq.rst

 PBS Job Id: 52237.stallo.uit.no
 Job Name:   Ni\_II\_PP\_PPhMe2\_C2\_S00
 job deleted
-Job deleted at request of maui@snowstorm.uit.no MOAB\_INFO:  job exceeded wallclock limit
+Job deleted at request of maui@stallo.uit.no MOAB\_INFO:  job exceeded wallclock limit

 You can stop the job by running the command: